matthew-hale/pwsh-GC/README.md

 #### Get-GCFlowInfo.ps1
 This script takes an array of flows, as formatted from GuardiCore, and returns a custom object containing basic, useful information from a set of flows.
 "Useful information" includes process name, count, source ip, destination ip, etc. sorted by unique where applicable.
 Basically metadata for a set of flows.
 Pipeline isn't working fully yet.

+#### Install-GCAgent.ps1
+This script installs the GuardiCore agent to a local machine.
+Not yet fully automatic, as the install script from GuardiCore contains interactive elements, but it's getting there.
+It at least automates the "browse & download" process.

 ## What's Technically Usable?
 #### ConvertFrom-GCUnixTime
 While technically functional, its sister function isn't, so its intended functionality isn't fully realized.
 You can definitely feed it UTC datetimes though.